kyma-project/test-infra/docs/guidelines_iac.md

 ## Infrastructure as Code

-The `repository uses `[Terraform](https://www.terraform.io/) for managing infrastructure as code (IaC).
+The `repository uses `[Terraform](https://www.terraform.io/) to manage infrastructure as code (IaC).
 Terraform provides a predictable, safe, and efficient approach to creating, modifying, and managing infrastructure.
 IaC simplifies:

 - Reproducibility of infrastructure through a single source of truth.